 When we are choosing advanced point and shoot cameras, our focus shifts to better features.
-We are more interested in phenomenal image quality, easy to use, manual controlling option, optical zoom, and optimal image stabilization.
+We are more interested in phenomenal image quality, easy to use, manual controlling option, optical zoom, and optical image stabilization.
 The image sensor is one of the most important things to consider when choosing a compact digital camera.

 You should know that higher resolution has nothing to do with the image quality.
 So think about it statistically whether you need the high resolution or not.
 As it will only drain out the battery more and require larger storage.

-Not all cameras support the big SD cards and some small cameras don’t have the option of an expandable memory.
+Not all cameras support the big SD cards and some small cameras don’t have the option of expandable memory.
 Losing a micro SDcard can be quite easy and having a compact camera that doesn’t support a bigger card can be frustrating.
 So choose wisely.

 Batteries are extremely important, most people purchase portable cameras so that they can travel with it.
-The best compact cameras for travel usually have an amazing battery life.
+The best compact cameras for travel usually have amazing battery life.
 They usually last you an entire day.
 However, there are other models that would only last for a couple of hours.
 So you need to consider the battery life on the digital camera that you are choosing.
-In case of travels, do pack extra batteries so you aren’t left stranded.
+In the case of travels, do pack extra batteries so you aren’t left stranded.

 Look in the box whether it comes with a video output.
 It may not seem as important but it is quite handy especially if you like watching your footages or images on a larger screen.
 You can easily connect your pocket camera with the television and show it to your group of friends together.